-When this method is used the egg donor and the recipient are synchronised so that the recipient is ready to have the newly retrieved and fertilised eggs transferred 3-5(-6) days after egg retrieval.
-Unfortunately, sometimes the synchronisation may be "tricky", for example if the donor is not ready for stimulation or egg retrieval as expected in a given cycle.
+When this method is used the egg donor and the recipient are synchronized so that the recipient is ready to have the newly retrieved and fertilized eggs transferred 5 days after egg retrieval.
+Unfortunately, sometimes the synchronization may be 'tricky', for example if the donor is not ready for stimulation or egg retrieval as expected in a given cycle.
 The recipient then risks having been primed for the receipt of eggs in vain.
 We therefore recommend the method with retrieval, freezing as blastocysts and subsequent transfer.

-When, in exception cases, synchronisation is used it takes placed as described below.
+When, in exception cases, synchronization is used it takes placed as described below.